Multi-Role Ocean Surveillance Ship: Development

-The Multi-Role Ocean Surveillance Ship programme was first publicly announced as part of the Integrated Review, a foreign, defence, security and international development policy review published by the British government in March 2021.
-The review stated that a singular ship would be procured to help deliver a government commitment to protecting the UK's critical national infrastructure and help further its knowledge of the maritime environment.
+The Multi-Role Ocean Surveillance Ship programme was first publicly announced as part of the UK Government's March 2021 Integrated Review.
+It stated that a singular ship would be procured to help deliver a government commitment to protecting the UK's critical national infrastructure and help further its knowledge of the maritime environment.
 It was also a part of a 30-year National Shipbuilding Strategy and likely to be built in Scotland.

 By October 2021, the first ship had entered the concept and assessment phase.
-In October 2022, amid suspected Russian sabotage of the Nord Stream pipeline, British Defence Secretary Ben Wallace announced that two MROSS ships would be procured.
-The first ship is to be procured as a ready-built commercial vessel and converted, ready for service in 2023.
-The second vessel may be purpose-built in the UK.
+In October 2022, amid suspected Russian sabotage of the Nord Stream pipeline, the UK's Secretary of State for Defence, Ben Wallace, announced that two MROSS ships would be procured.
+The first ship would be procured as a ready-built commercial vessel and converted, ready for service in 2023.
+The second vessel had been envisaged as possibly a vessel to be purpose-built in the UK.
 In November 2022, the Ministry of Defence announced that the programme would be accelerated using funds gained through the cancellation of the National Flagship, a vessel which was to be used by the monarch and government officials to promote UK interests abroad.
-The MOD also confirmed that the first MROSS vessel would enter service with the Royal Fleet Auxiliary in January 2023.
+However, these funds may since have been redirected elsewhere, including into the DIP's envisaged "critical underwater infrastructure protection" plans.